-Social Studies is a group of programs that: produce competent citizens who are aware of their rights and responsibilities and how individuals facilitate governmental functions and contribute to the well-being of their community through civic action (civics and government); analyze and interpret past events (history); describe physical and human phenomena that make up the world’s environments and places (geography); describe the behavior of individuals and institutions engaged in the production, exchange and consumption of goods and services (economics); describe portions of behavior, past and present activities, interactions and organizations of people associated together for benevolent, cultural, religious, scientific, political, patriotic, or other purposes.
+Social Studies is a combination of disciplines that study, but is not limited to, individuals’ rights and responsibilities, including how individuals facilitate governmental functions and contribute to the well-being of their community through civic action (civics and government); analyze and interpret past events; describe physical and human phenomena that make up the world’s environments and places (geography); describe the behavior of individuals and institutions engaged in the production, exchange, and consumption of goods and services (economics); and describe portions of behavior, past and present activities, interactions and organizations of people associated together for benevolent, cultural, religious, scientific, political, patriotic, or other purposes.

 Grade Level Scope of Certificate

-An individual holding a valid PA certificate for Social Studies is qualified to teach Social Studies courses to students in grades 7 through 12.
+An individual holding a valid PA certificate for Social Studies is qualified to teach Social Studies courses to students in grades 7-12.

-An individual holding a valid PA certificate for Social Studies is qualified to teach courses and programs in areas to include: Pennsylvania, United States, or world history; geography; civics and government; economics, international trade and global economies; political science; local/state/national commerce, international relations; American and world cultures; psychology, sociology, anthropology and philosophy.
+An individual holding a valid PA certificate for Social Studies is qualified to teach courses and programs in areas to include the following: Pennsylvania, United States, or world history; geography; civics and government; economics, international trade and global economies; political science; local/state/national commerce, international relations; American and World Cultures; psychology, sociology, archeology, anthropology, philosophy, and personal finance.

-Educators holding Citizenship Education or Social Studies certificates may teach Citizenship Education courses to special education and gifted students within the scope of the certificate.
+Educators holding Citizenship Education or Social Studies certificates may teach Citizenship Education courses.

-A person holding a previously issued valid PA certificate on which was endorsed a single discipline certification area (that is: History, History and Government, Geography*, Economics, Economic Geography, Government, Political Science, Philosophy) may be assigned to teach only that particular subject area.
+A person holding a previously issued valid PA certificate for a single discipline certification area (History, History and Government, Geography, Economics, Economic Geography, Government, Political Science, and Philosophy) may be assigned to teach only that particular subject area.
 In addition: